pymupdf/PyMuPDF/docs/faq.rst

                         fontfile = None,  # any font file name color = (0, 0, 0))  # text color (RGB)

 The text parameter can be a (sequence of) string (assuming UTF-8 encoding).
 Insertion will start at :ref:`Point` (50, 72), which is one inch below top of page and 50 points from the left.
 The number of inserted text lines is returned.
-See the method definiton for more details.
+See the method definition for more details.

 ----------